Melvin Dummar: The "Mormon Will"

-After Hughes' death in April 1976, a handwritten will was discovered in the Salt Lake City, Utah headquarters of the Church of Jesus Christ of Latter-day Saints.
+After Hughes' death in April 1976, a handwritten will was discovered in the Salt Lake City, Utah, headquarters of The Church of Jesus Christ of Latter-day Saints.
 Though purportedly written by Hughes in 1968, the will had many strange discrepancies.
 It named Noah Dietrich as an executor, despite the fact that Dietrich had left Hughes' employ on bad terms in the late 1950s.
-The will left approximately $156 million to the LDS Church and although Hughes had employed many LDS workers, he had never been a member of that church.
-The will left money to his two ex-wives, Ella Rice and Jean Peters, even though both women had alimony settlements that barred claims on Hughes' estate.
+The will left approximately $156 million to The Church of Jesus Christ of Latter-day Saints; although Hughes had employed many LDS workers, he had never been a member of that church.
+The will also left money to his two ex-wives, Ella Rice and Jean Peters, even though both women had alimony settlements that barred claims on Hughes' estate.
 The will was rife with misspellings, including misspelling the name of Hughes' cousin.
 It called Hughes' famous flying boat, the Hughes H-4 Hercules, the "spruce goose" — a derisive nickname that Hughes had always despised.
 Most oddly, the will left one "Melvin DuMar" of Gabbs, Nevada one-sixteenth of Hughes' estate.

 Text of the "Mormon Will"

-The text of the handwritten document, known as the "Mormon Will":
+The text (including mistakes) of the handwritten document, known as the "Mormon Will":